jayrold/postgres-socketio-nextjs/README.md

 - [ ] Add more table filtering options
 - [ ] Improve error handling and reconnection logic
 - [ ] Add unit and integration tests
+- [ ] Implement data validation
+- [ ] Add rate limiting
+- [ ] Support for more database operations
+- [ ] Add monitoring and logging
+- [ ] Implement caching layer

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Author